A Visitors Guide to Safely Getting Around Uganda

 Getting Around Safely in Uganda – For Visitors to Uganda – the Traffic a a visitor to Uganda encounters is overwhelming.
 Getting around in Uganda, in Kampala can be confusing, a picture of Chaos unleashed.

-Getting around Uganda and getting around safely for Visitors takes a bit more planning, an understanding of distances and times and our Starting Advice – get a Ugandan, better yet, a Ugandan Tour Company such as Kabiza Wilderness Safari assist you in gettins around safely in the Pearl of Africa.
+Getting around Uganda and getting around safely for Visitors takes a bit more planning, an understanding of distances and times and our Starting Advice – get a Ugandan, better yet, a Ugandan Tour Company such as Kabiza Wilderness Safari help you in getting around safely in the Pearl of Africa.

-Are the easiest and lowest priced means in Kampala to move around.
-Fourteen passenger van vehicles that plow the streets looking for customer, stopping almost anywhere.
+Are the easiest and lowest priced means in Kampala and rural Uganda to move around.
+Fourteen passenger van vehicles that plow the streets looking for a customer, stopping almost anywhere.
 Stand on any street corner and put your hand out as you see one approaching (wave up and down).

 The only thing for a foreigner to be aware of is frequent over-charges.
 Ask any staff person at the hotel or other kind accommodation where you are staying what the price should be to where you want to go and they will tell you.
 Then when the conductor asks you for a higher price you tell him what it should be, fellow passengers will readily side with you.
 If you are going downtown this is quite easy and you will be dropped off in the taxi park, from where you walk to your downtown destination.